griffin-h/tom_mmt/README.md

 # TOM MMT
 MMT Observatory module for the TOM Toolkit, based on Sam Wyatt's [MMT API interface](https://github.com/swyatt7/mmtapi).

-**Currently only Binospec is supported.** We hope to support MMIRS soon.
+Binospec and MMIRS are supported.

 # Installation and Setup
 Install this module into your TOM environment: